-You might be looking at the MacBook Air and MacBook Pro and thinking that the MacBook Air a better option because Apple says that it offers 12 hours versus 10 hours of battery life on the Pro.
-Based on what we said above about the different displays, we’d strongly advise that the better display on the Pro is well worth the loss of those two hours of battery life.
+If the maximum battery life is important to you, the MacBook Air offers 12 hours versus 10 hours of battery life on the MacBook Pro.
+But don't buy the older 2015-2017 MacBook Air without the Retina display - in that case the better display on the Pro is well worth the loss of those two hours of battery life.

 Ports and peripherals

 One more consideration that may or may not matter to you is the ports on offer.
 Mac laptops are notorious for their lack of ports.
 In order to keep them small and thin Apple has skimped on the ports to the extent that the MacBook has only one USB C port which has to be used for charging too.

 If you want to plug your MacBook into a external screen and external storage, and if you would rather plug in a separate mouse and keyboard when you are sat at your desk, then make sure you have adequate ports.